yldio/pouch-websocket-sync/README.md

 ## Demo

-Example Todo application using React and Redux: https://github.com/pgte/pouch-websocket-sync-example#readme
+See [here an example todo application](https://github.com/pgte/pouch-websocket-sync-example#readme) using React and Redux.

 ## Install